 Berkshire Natural Resources Council Stockbridge Road Great Barrington, Massachusetts 01230

-Housatonic Flats Reserve webpageThe 0.9-mile-long loop trail through Housatonic Flats’ 26 acres gets you up close and personal with more than a half-mile of Housatonic riverbank.
+The 0.9-mile-long loop trail through Housatonic Flats’ 26 acres gets you up close and personal with more than a half-mile of Housatonic riverbank.
 The floodplain is now reverting to the forest that prevailed before settlers cleared it for pasture.
 Attractions include abundant birdlife, fish, otter, beaver, and deer.

 This land, and all of the present-day Berkshires, are the ancestral homeland of the Mohican people, who were forcefully displaced to Wisconsin by European colonization.
 These lands continue to be of great significance to the Stockbridge-Munsee Mohican Nation today.

-Located close to the center of Great Barrington, the Housatonic Flats reserve is a rich resource for hikers, hunters, dog-walkers, bird-watchers, and anglers.
+Located close to the center of Great Barrington, the Housatonic Flats reserve is a rich resource for hikers, hunters, dog walkers, bird watchers, and anglers.
 More than half of the trail tracks are very close to the river, letting visitors see how the stream is undercutting the opposite bank, changing its channel.

 Trees, especially silver maples and cottonwoods, which do well in the wetness, are returning to the flats after the original forest was cleared for pasture.
-More recently, the site was used as a dump for demolition debris and a wide range of other damaging material.
+More recently, the site was used as a dump for demolition debris and a wide range of other damaging materials.
 After the Berkshire Natural Resources Council acquired this property, BNRC and volunteers removed more than five tons of solid waste, concrete, and barbed wire.

 The variety of habitats in the flats, river, forest, nearby farmland, oxbows, patches of shrub, and old pasture, attracts a broad array of breeding and migratory birds.
 In spring as many as 50 species can be spotted.
 In winter snow, you can see the tracks of otters, weasels, white-tailed deer, and rabbits.

-The river itself is home to wood ducks, common carp, smallmouth bass, among other species.
+The river itself is home to wood ducks, common carp, and smallmouth bass, among other species.
 Beavers are also abundant in and around the river, though you won’t see lodges like on a pond here.
 Keep your eye out for bank lodges, also known as bank burrows, that are built by beavers burrowing into the bank.

 Milkweed draws monarch butterflies.
 In the spring, some oxbows become functional vernal springs, breeding places for frogs and salamanders.

 Walking clockwise, the loop trail heads due south through a seasonally flooded oxbow on a narrow causeway.
-Beyond the oxbow, the trail winds through abandoned pasture surrounding a silver maple floodplain forest.
+Beyond the oxbow, the trail winds through abandoned pastures surrounding a silver maple floodplain forest.
 The trail first reaches the river at another oxbow, where there is a bench.
-The trail then follows the river upstream and then heads north through abandoned pasture before turning east to return to the trailhead.
+The trail then follows the river upstream and then heads north through the abandoned pasture before turning east to return to the trailhead.
 Several short spurs offer views of the river.
 Walking the whole loop takes 20 to 30 minutes.

 The AllTrails website has a description and map of a hike at Housatonic Flats Reserve.